peoii/SimpliPage/README.md

 Developed and Copyright (C) 2012 by Jamie Harrell <jamie@jamieharrell.com>.

-This source is simply used to power my vCard website located at JamieHarrell.com.
-You may use the code associated with it so long as you abide by the information located within the LICENSE file included in the Git repository located at [github.com/peoii](https://github.com/peoii/jamieharrell.com), and that this README is included in your package and remains unaltered.
+This source for a simple yet stylish personal landing page (or vCard) written in HTML5 and CSS3.
+You may use the  code associated with it so long as you abide by the information located within the LICENSE file included in the Git repository located at [github.com/peoii](https://github.com/peoii/SimpliPage), and that this README is included in your package and remains unaltered.

 Scan over the document fairly carefully, I've outlined all the non-paragraph information you need to modify